a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 # 🛡️ Basic Attack Simulation and Detection Lab

-This project provisions a basic cybersecurity lab in Azure using Terraform, configures it with Ansible, and deploys it automatically via GitHub Actions (CI/CD).
+This project provisions a basic cybersecurity lab in Azure using Terraform to create the VMs, configures it with Ansible, and deploys it automatically via GitHub Actions (CI/CD).

-### 🔧 What are Terraform, Ansible, and CI/CD?

-- **Terraform** is an Infrastructure as Code (IaC) tool that lets you define, create, and manage infrastructure on cloud platforms like Azure using simple configuration files.
-- **Ansible** is an automation tool used for configuring systems, installing software, and executing tasks across remote machines using playbooks (YAML files).
-- **CI/CD (Continuous Integration/Continuous Deployment)** is a software development practice that automates the integration and delivery of code and infrastructure, allowing for consistent, repeatable, and fast deployments.
-Here, GitHub Actions serves as our CI/CD orquestrator.
+Part 1: Creating the infrastructure using a CI/CD pipeline or workflow.
+Part 2: Running basic attacks and documenting our findings.

 ---